GanchengZhu/Pupilio/README.md

   </a>
 </div>

-[Pupil.IO](https://www.deep-gaze.com/) is a high-performance, high-speed, and high-precision eye-tracking system designed by Hangzhou Shenning Technology Co., Ltd. It offers high sampling rates and precise eye movement data, making it a valuable tool for scientific and clinical applications.
+[Pupil.IO](https://www.deep-gaze.com/) is a high-performance, high-speed, and high-precision eye-tracking system designed by [Hangzhou Shenning Technology Co., Ltd] (https://www.deep-gaze.com/).
+It offers high sampling rates and precise eye movement data, making it a valuable tool for scientific and clinical applications.

 ### Specifications of Eye Tracker